paatre/notes/vim.md

 ## Folding

 A new fold can be created with `zf`.
-A fold can be opened and closed with `zo` and `zc`, respectively.
+A fold can be opened and closed with `zo` and `zc`, respectively, but this affects only one level of fold.
+A count can also be given to these command which opens and closes that many levels of fold.
+Using the capital letter version of the commands, `zO` and `zF`, opens and closes all fold levels. `za` works as a toggle for the fold and `zA` is a recursive version of the toggle.

 ## Filetypes